jpsheehan/Stuff-Your-Opinion/README.md

 ## To Do:

 - Provide options for the user to allow certain article types to be displayed.
+- Show the number of articles hidden on a page, including a breakdown by type.

 ## History

+**Version 0.1.4**

+- Implemented detection of "most commented" article stubs.

 **Version 0.1.3**